MelvinForJESUS/word_of_god/README.md

 *   **Sign of the Cross Entry:** The app begins with a unique interactive element – you draw the sign of the cross on the screen to proceed.
 This encourages a mindful and reverent approach.
 *   **Verse Meditation:**  Presents a set of verses to meditate on before receiving a random daily verse.
-*   **Random Daily Verse:**  Fetches a random verse from [dailyverses.net](https://dailyverses.net/) (NRSV translation) to provide daily inspiration and guidance.
+*   **Random Daily Verse:**  Fetches a random verse from Bible Verse Aggregator to provide daily inspiration and guidance.
 This verse is intended to be relevant to your current needs and requests.
 *   **Prayer Focus:** The app encourages you to calm your mind and present your requests to God before receiving the daily verse.
 *   **Simple and Clean UI:**  No ads, no distracting images or videos, just the Word of God.
 *   **Share Verse:** You can share to other apps.